Mmm661-jpeg/GameStore/README.md

 now you can use this token at the end of your requests and this allows you to access your blobs (read,write,delete etc..)

+### Key vaults

+1. Find Key Vaults
+2. Create
+3. Unique name
+4. Region (same as resource)
+5. Standard
+6. Azure role-based access control
+7. Public endpoint
+8. Review and create

+Then you go too Access control (IAM) and give your account the Key Vault Administrator role

+Secrets -> Generate/Import -> Add a name and a value.